zimka/F2022/FinalProject/readme.md

 ### Identifying the target

 For identifying the target (book), you can use the pretrained neural networks you used in Assignment 9.
+In addition to faces (which models can typically identify well), you can also look into the use of [AprilTags](https://april.eecs.umich.edu/software/apriltag) or [ArUco Markers](https://docs.opencv.org/4.x/d5/dae/tutorial_aruco_detection.html) (basically QR codes that are recognizable to the camera with some software).

 ### Obstacle avoidance and navigation